-- 7. Representatives of organizations or individuals may communicate anywhere in the designated area. - 8.
-Representatives of organizations or individuals must clearly identify themselves to Harper students. - 9.
-Alcoholic beverages, narcotics, profane language, quarreling, fighting or gambling are prohibited.
-Smoking is also prohibited in posted areas. - 10.
-Literature may be sold and contributions solicited in the designated area. - 11.
-The individual or organization is responsible for prompt payment of any damage to College property. - 12.
-The College may assume a violation of regulations has occurred if an organization does not staff its reserved space for two reserved dates without notifying the Office or Director of Student Activities.
-In the event of such a violation the College may cancel the balance of the reserved time. - 13.
-In the event that an organization wishes to rent the entire Lounge or the College wishes to schedule an event requiring the entire Lounge, the College reserves the right to cancel reservations for that date in the designated area by issuing a notice ten (10) days prior to the scheduled date. - 14.
-Violation of the regulations shall result in the revocation of the organization's or individual's reservation by the Director of Student Activities for the remainder of the semester or three (3) months, whichever is longer, by service of a cancellation notice in writing upon the person making the reservations.
-If there is a dispute as to the facts causing the violation, the party contesting the cancellation may, within five (5) days of the cancellation. request the Vice President of Administrative Services to hold a meeting with the aggrieved party and the College office cancelling the reservation to review the alleged violation.
+12. The College may assume that a violation of regulations has occurred if an organization does not staff its reserved space for two reserved dates without notifying the Office of Director of Student Activities.
+In the event of such a violation, the College may cancel the balance of the reserved time.

+13. In the event that an organization wishes to rent the entire Lounge or the College wishes to schedule an event requiring the entire Lounge, the College reserves the right to cancel reservations for that date in the designated area by issuing a notice ten (10) days prior to the scheduled date.

+14. Violation of these regulations may result in discipline under the Student Conduct Code and/or in the revocation of the organization's or individual's reservation by the Director of Student Activities for the remainder of the semester or three (3) months, whichever is longer, by service of a cancellation notice in writing upon the person making the reservations.
+If there is a dispute as to the facts causing the violation, the party contesting the cancellation may, within five (5) days of the cancellation, request the Vice President of Administrative Services to hold a meeting with the aggrieved party and the College office canceling the reservation to review the alleged violation.